ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-Use the `jobrun get` command to obtain the name of the jobrun instances.
+Use the `jobrun get` command to obtain the name of the job run instances.
 {: tip}

 ```